microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetVariable" class="anchor"></a>:leftwards_arrow_with_hook: SetVariable Request

 Set the variable with the given name in the variable container to a new value.
-Clients should only call this request if the capability 'supportsSetVariable' is true.
+Clients should only call this request if the corresponding capability `supportsSetVariable` is true.

-If a debug adapter implements both setVariable and setExpression, a client will only use setExpression if the variable has an evaluateName property.
+If a debug adapter implements both `setVariable` and `setExpression`, a client will only use `setExpression` if the variable has an `evaluateName` property.

 ```typescript
 interface SetVariableRequest extends Request {